nyanpasu64/nyanpasu64.github.io/_posts/2021-01-01-an-unsafe-tour-of-rust-s-send-and-sync.md

 >
 > [[Source]](https://www.reddit.com/r/rust/comments/9elom2/why_does_implt_send_for_mut_t_require_t_send/)

-Recommended reading: ["Rust: A unique perspective"](https://limpet.net/mbrubeck/2019/02/07/rust-a-unique-perspective.html) gives a conceptual overview of the mechanics (unique and shared references) I will analyze in more depth.
+I recommended first reading ["Rust: A unique perspective"](https://limpet.net/mbrubeck/2019/02/07/rust-a-unique-perspective.html).
+This article gives a conceptual overview of the mechanics (unique and shared references) I will analyze in more depth.

 ## Defining Sync and Send